iszczesniak/cpp/shared_ptr/index.md

 * a pointer to the managing data structure.

-On top of this, there is the managing data structure allocated, but it's shared among the managing objects of their group.
+On top of this, there is the managing data structure allocated, but it's shared among the managing objects.

-A pointer to the managed data could be kept in the managing data structure, but then accessing the managed data would involve an extra indirect access (i.e., looking up a pointer value), thwarting performance.
+A pointer to the managed data could be kept in the managing data structure, but then getting to the managed data would involve an extra indirect access, thwarting performance.

 ## `std::make_shared`